ted-beswick/Work-diary/week-1-entry.md

 - begin looking into Blazor to gain a basic understand

 ### Issues:
-Difficulty beginning work on the planning and design because we hadn't spoken to the client and had limited materials to work with at this stage.
+Difficulty beginning work on the planning and design because we hadn't spoken to the client and had limited materials to work with at this stage